 The depth of the finished vault should be approximately one foot deep.
 If it’s any deeper, animals may be injured if they attempt to cross and fall through the guard.
 Each cattle guard installation is unique and should take into consideration the local soil composition and drainage issues.
 The footers are not optional with a flat cattle guard installation and must rest on a solid foundation to support the beams of the cattle guard to insure decades of use.

 Most installations do not require any sort of active draining system but instead rely on crushed rock and porous soil in the bottom of the vault to create a French drain.
 If the drainage in your area is particularly poor, you may install PVC pipe to assist in removing any water that does not drain out of the bottom of the vault.

-Flat cattle guards set properly on a concrete foundation may be placed over small streams or creeks of running water.
-A culvert placed exactly one foot below the level of the road and then the footers are poured under the beams of the cattle guard embedding the culvert.
+Flat cattle guards set properly on a concrete foundation may be placed over small streams or creeks of running water, much like a bridge.
+A culvert can be placed below the level of the road and then the footers are poured under the beams of the cattle guard to embed the culvert.
 A 6″ thick wall is then poured around the vault to keep the dirt back.
 When traffic crosses the cattle guard, the weight is transferred from the rails to the c-channel beams underneath then on to the footers.

 The flat cattle guard is the least expensive and the vault is fairly easy to construct.

 For more information on cattle guards, please call (720) 238-2190 or visit Barn World online at www.BarnWorld.com.
 Barn World, more than just farm & ranch supplies, we have a large selection of livestock supplies and horse and rider supplies as well.